simonhasan/4cscc-lab-manual/_sources/lessons-micropython/display/display-02-display-text.md

 # Displaying Strings

 To display a string on the micro:bit 5x5 LED matrix using Python, there are two methods.

-The string `"Python"` will be displayed on the 5x5 LED matrix in the following examples.
+The string `'Python'` will be displayed on the 5x5 LED matrix in the following examples using both methods.

 ## Displaying Strings with Python